so much more than a beta read

 The Manuscript Critique is available for the following genres:

-The Manuscript Critique report is detailed and runs to thousands of words and at least 20 pages.
+The Manuscript Critique report is detailed and runs to thousands of words.

 A detailed report on your novel or memoir within 2-3 weeks of submitting your manuscript.